cainam/home-cluster-deployment/ansible/kubler.md

 - having an image with a single python version turned out to be harder than expected, but with some package.provieded entries, newuse and depclean it was finally successful
 - since I like to avoid using ":latest" which is hard-coded and since I want to tag images with the version of the software but IMAGE_TAG is used for the parent-builder as well I decided to implement the design of kubler in ansible keeping the kubler-build-root script only

+squash commit is only used for the scratch-builder (as it changes a lot from stage3) the other builders are not squashed

 Nevertheless => thanks Kubler for inspiring me!

 ```mermaid